-- 1. Open the Vivado IDE and click the Manage IP task, and select New IP Location.
+- 1. Open the Vivado IDE and in the Tasks section, click the Manage IP task.
+Select New IP Location and click Next.
 Enter the following details before clicking Finish: - Part: Click on Boards to select your target.
 This lab supports the KC705, VC707 and VC709. - IP Location: <Extract_Dir>/Sources/ip - 2.
 In the IP Catalog, expand the Partial Reconfiguration category to double-click on the Partial Reconfiguration Controller IP.